Montreal experiments

 The Montreal experiments (officially MKULTRA Subproject 68) were a series of experiments, initially aimed to treat schizophrenia by changing memories and erasing the patients' thoughts using the Scottish psychiatrist Donald Ewen Cameron's method of "psychic driving", as well as drug-induced sleep, intensive electroconvulsive therapy, sensory deprivation and Thorazine.
 The experiments were conducted at the Allan Memorial Institute of McGill University in Montreal between 1957 and 1964 by Cameron and funded by the CIA as part of Project MKUltra, which lasted until 1973 and was only revealed to the public in 1975.

-The patients of this experiment expected positive changes from Cameron's treatment.
-However, these patients suffered severely under conditions that were not in accordance with human rights.
-Not only the patients but also their families show long lasting effects on their mental health.
+The patients in this experiment expected positive changes from Cameron's treatment.
+Instead, they experienced severe suffering under conditions that violated their human rights.
+The patients, and also their families, show long lasting effects on their mental health.
 Some of these symptoms include retrograde amnesia as well as impairments in everyday life abilities such as self-care.

-Details of the experiments has been kept out of the public domain the CIA, by the destruction of files or by the use of non-disclosure agreements.
+Details of the experiments have been kept out of the public eye by the CIA, through the destruction of files or by the use of non-disclosure agreements.
 Whether or not Cameron was aware that funding for his experiments was coming from the CIA is unclear; it has been argued that he would have carried out the exact same experiments if funding had come from a source without ulterior motives.